LiamJCates/Programming-Notes/C++/Types&Values/UserDefinedTypes.md

 only the address of the actual parameter.
 Therefore, an efficient way to pass a variable as a parameter is by reference.
 If a variable is passed by reference, then when the formal parameter changes, the actual parameter also changes.
 Sometimes, however, you do not want the function to be able to change the values of the actual parameter.
-In C11, you can pass a variable by reference and still prevent the function from changing its value.
+In C++, you can pass a variable by reference and still prevent the function from changing its value.
 This is done by using the keyword const in the formal parameter declaration